 The Book Entry Securities Act establishes regulations on the method of issuing and transferring book-entry securities, the method of exchanging already issued securities for securities issued in book-entry form, conditions and restrictions of access to information on holders of book-entry securities, as well as the rules for keeping a central register of book-entry securities.

-The Book Entry Securities Act has been amended twice. the first amendment prohibited any restrictions like depositing shares as a condition to attend a general meeting.
+The Book Entry Securities Act has been amended twice to reflect changes in international trade of securities.
+The first amendment prohibited any restrictions like depositing shares as a condition to attend a general meeting.
 The second introduced matching as a new phase in the process of transferring securities between different accounts, changed the legal regime of liability associated with the performance of activities related to the central register.
 Like the Market in Financial Instruments Act, it harmonised certain legal rules governing the operation of integrated settlement systems, strengthening the competitiveness of the Ljubljana's central securities clearing corporation.
+The last amendment reflected changes due to the EU's Settlement Finality Directive (2009/44/EC) and the introduction of matching with emphasis on Target 2 Securities initiative.